 - a.
-Class 1 Building Materials - (1) Brick or stone stacked and mortared in place (stone means granite, limestone, marble, or other naturally-occurring stone) - (2) Glazed ceramic or porcelain tile - (3) Stucco consisting of exterior Portland cement, hand-applied in three coats to a minimum thickness of three-quarters of an inch (3⁄4") - b.
-Class 2 Building Materials - (1) Synthetic Stucco or EIFS (Exterior Insulation and Finish Systems) - (2) Concrete Masonry Unit (CMU) with split-faced finish and embedded or natural color derived from exposed aggregate - (3) Treated and weatherproofed architectural metal siding or panel including painted steel, aluminum, cast iron, bronze, and copper - (4) Treated and weatherproofed wood siding or panel - (5) Applied brick or stone - (6) Structural curtain wall or storefront glass system - (7) Fiber cement panel or board (such as "Hardee" board) - c.
+Class 1 Building Materials - (1) Brick or stone stacked and mortared in place (stone means granite, limestone, marble, or other naturally-occurring stone) - (2) Glazed ceramic or porcelain tile - (3) Stucco consisting of exterior Portland cement, hand-applied in three coats to a minimum thickness of three-quarters of an inch (3/4") - (4) Concrete Tilt-Wall or other concrete finish technique up to eighty percent (80%) of a building's overall façade - b.
+Class 2 Building Materials - (1) Synthetic Stucco or EIFS (Exterior Insulation and Finish Systems) - (2) Concrete Masonry Unit (CMU) with split-faced finish and embedded or natural color derived from exposed aggregate - (3) Treated and weatherproofed architectural metal siding or panel including painted steel, aluminum, cast iron, bronze, and copper - (4) Treated and weatherproofed wood siding or panel - (5) Applied brick or stone - (6) Structural curtain wall or storefront glass system - (7) Fiber cement panel or board (such as "Hardie" board)

+c.
 Materials Not Included